SuborbitalPigeon/chapter_image/text/image.md

 ## Image transforms

-In this section, *general image transforms* refers to operations which affect the shape, position and dimensions of the image.
+In this section, *general image transforms* refer to operations which affect the shape, position and dimensions of the image.
 This includes the following *affine transformations*:

 * Translation